kumbulanit/t-sql/tech company/untitled/Module 4/Lesson4_Querying_with_Cross_Joins_and_Self_Joins.md

 # Lesson 4: Querying with Cross Joins and Self Joins

 ## Overview
 Cross joins and self joins are specialized join types that serve specific purposes in SQL querying.
 Cross joins create Cartesian products between tables, while self joins allow a table to be joined with itself.
-This lesson covers when and how to use these advanced join techniques effectively.
+This lesson covers when and how to use these advanced jSELECT
+    e.FirstName + ' ' + e.LastName AS EmployeeName,
+    d.DepartmentName,
+    jl.LevelName
+FROM Employees e
+CROSS JOIN Departments d
+CROSS JOIN JobLevels jl
+WHERE e.IsActive = 1
+  AND d.IsActive = 1
+  AND jl.IsActive = 1
+  AND e.DepartmentID != d.DepartmentID;  -- Cross-departmental assignmentsques effectively.

 ## Cross Joins